-POLICY 2.16.4 Within parcels located west of and including US 1, and designated "Commerce" on the Broward County Land Use Plan and fronting with direct access to a roadway classified as a State road, County arterial, per the Broward Highway Functional Classification map, or other road or portion thereof, as approved by the Board of County Commissioners, herein after referred to as a "Qualified Road," or within a parcel designated "Activity Center," multi-family residential use is permitted in addition to that permitted otherwise in those designations by this Plan, subject to the following:
+POLICY 2.16.4 Within parcels located west of and including US 1 that are designated "Commerce" on the Broward County Land Use Plan and are either, (1) fronting with direct access to a roadway classified as a State road, County arterial, per the Broward Highway Functional Classification map, or other road or portion thereof, as approved by the Board of County Commissioners ("Board"), herein after referred to as a "Qualified Road," or (2) are located no more than one-half (1/2) mile from a passenger rail station, defined as a station for the transportation of passengers by rail on board trains, locomotives, rail cars, or rail equipment pursuant to a passenger rail service provided by a governmental or non-governmental entity ("Qualified Rail Station"); or are within a parcel designated "Activity Center," multi-family residential use is permitted in addition to that permitted otherwise in those designations by this Plan, subject to the following:

-- (1) One or more of the affordable housing categories, as defined by this Plan, must be a component of the residential development based on the following "bonus" units to "affordable" unit formula(s) described below: - (a) Moderate income: six (6) bonus units for every (1) one moderate income unit. - (b) Low income: nine (9) bonus units for every (1) one low income unit. - (c) Very-low income: nineteen (19) bonus units for every (1) one very-low income unit. - (2) (a) Each required affordable housing unit must be no smaller than ten percent (10%) less than the average gross floor area of each bonus unit corresponding type (i.e., one-bedroom, two-bedroom, three-bedroom, etc.) in the development project; or (b) The number of bedrooms/bathrooms provided in the affordable units must be proportional to the number provided in the bonus units type (i.e., one-bedroom, two-bedroom, three-bedroom, etc.). - (3) Single-family dwelling units are not permitted.
+- (1) One or more of the affordable housing categories, as defined by this Plan, must be a component of the residential development based on the following "bonus" units to "affordable" unit formula(s) described below: - (a) Moderate income: six (6) bonus units for every (1) one moderate income unit. - (b) Low income: nine (9) bonus units for every (1) one low income unit. - (c) Very-low income: nineteen (19) bonus units for every (1) one very-low income unit. - (2) (a) Each required affordable housing unit must be no smaller than ten percent (10%) less than the average gross floor area of each bonus unit corresponding type (i.e., one-bedroom, two-bedroom, three-bedroom, etc.) in the development project; or - (b) The number of bedrooms/bathrooms provided in the affordable units must be proportional to the number provided in the bonus units type (i.e., one-bedroom, two-bedroom, three-bedroom, etc.). - (3) Single-family dwelling units are not permitted.
 Residential units shall not be permitted on the ground floor portion of any building that fronts a Qualified Road.
-As per Policy 2.2.5 of the Broward County Land Use Plan, studio or efficiency housing units, no greater than 500 square feet in size, may be counted by the local government as 0.5 dwelling units for residential density purposes. - (4) These additional permitted residential density provisions are conditioned on the developer or purchaser providing, in a manner acceptable to the affected unit of local government, guarantees, at a minimum through the use of restrictive covenants, that the affordable unit(s) will be maintained as affordable to the applicable designated income group(s) for a minimum period of thirty (30) years. - (5) Within a development containing residential units, the following shall apply: (a) Office and commercial use may either be vertically or horizontally integrated providing the following:
+As per Policy 2.2.5 of the Broward County Land Use Plan, studio or efficiency housing units, no greater than 500 square feet in size, may be counted by the local government as 0.5 dwelling units for residential density purposes. - (4) These additional permitted residential density provisions are conditioned on the developer or purchaser providing, in a manner acceptable to the affected unit of local government, guarantees, at a minimum through the use of restrictive covenants, that the affordable unit(s) will be maintained as affordable to the applicable designated income group(s) for a minimum period of thirty (30) years. - (5) Within a development containing residential units, the following shall apply: - (a) Office and commercial use may either be vertically or horizontally integrated providing the following: - 1.
+At least fifty percent (50%) of the ground floor of any portion of a building or